uvarc/rc-learning/content/notes/git-intro/index.md

 **3. Syncing a Fork**

-When you fork a repository, you bring along all of the files, commits and associated version control information ... *starting from the point in time when it was forked*.
+When you fork a repository, you bring along all the files, commits and associated version control information ... *starting from the point in time when it was forked*.

 As you continue to work on your fork, the *upstream* repository (from which you originally forked) may or may not be static.
 The owner or other contributors might modify the contents, creating commits that depart from the tree structure that you are tracking.